 - Firm

-This is where 11+ preparation truly begins.
-These words frequently appear in GL and CEM comprehension passages.
+This is where 11+ preparation begins to become more demanding.
+These words may appear in grammar school and independent school comprehension passages.

 - Adequate